rsms/move/README.md

     //     return 5 * Math.PI;
     //   };

 If you want to use move in a web browser, simply use and include the [move.js](https://github.com/rsms/move/raw/master/web/move.js) file (no dependencies).
-Including this file will export a single global symbol called "move" (`window.move`) which contains the Move library (see `lib/index.js`) including functionality for compiling and executing Move code as well as providing the ES5 normalizing but small runtime library.
+Including this file will export a single global symbol called "move" (`window.mv`) which contains the Move library (see `lib/index.js`) including functionality for compiling and executing Move code as well as providing the ES5 normalizing but small runtime library.
 Have a look at `web/try/index.html` for inspiration.

 ### Extras